List of female governors in the United States: History

 The first woman to act as governor was Carolyn B. Shelton, who served as Acting Governor of Oregon for one weekend from 9 a.m. on February 27, through 10 a.m. on March 1, 1909.
 The outgoing governor, George Earle Chamberlain, had been elected to the U.S. Senate and had to leave for Washington, D.C., before his term ended; the incoming governor, Frank W. Benson, had become ill and could not assume office early.
 Chamberlain left Shelton, his secretary, in charge for the weekend.
 It was another three and a half years before women were allowed to vote in Oregon.
 (Note: Chamberlain and Shelton married each other 17 years later.)

-The first woman acting governor to be entrusted with substantial duties while in office was Soledad Chávez de Chacón, who held the powers and duties of Governor of New Mexico for two weeks in 1924 while Governor James F. Hinkle attended the Democratic Convention in New York.
+The first female acting governor to be entrusted with substantial duties while in office was Soledad Chávez de Chacón, who held the powers and duties of Governor of New Mexico for two weeks in 1924 while Governor James F. Hinkle attended the Democratic Convention in New York.
 Lieutenant Governor José A. Baca had died in May, so Chacón, the Secretary of State, filled the position.
 Chacón said that she believed that her 1924 elevation was the first time in the United States that a woman had been called on to assume the responsibilities of the governor.

 The first woman to assume office as governor pursuant to a special election was Nellie Tayloe Ross of Wyoming, who was elected on November 4, 1924, following the death of her husband and former governor, William B. Ross, and was sworn in on January 5, 1925.
 Wyoming was the first state to provide women's suffrage after New Jersey had abolished it in 1807.
-Miriam A. Ferguson of Texas won the general election of November 3, 1924, and was sworn in on January 20, 1925.
+Miriam A. Ferguson of Texas won the general election of November 4, 1924, and was sworn in on January 20, 1925.
 Her husband, former governor James Edward Ferguson, had been impeached and removed from office in 1917.
 The first woman elected governor who was not the wife or widow of a former state governor was Ella T. Grasso of Connecticut, elected in 1974 and sworn in on January 8, 1975.
-Kay Ivey of Alabama, is the longest serving female governor in the nation.
-She is currently serving.
+Kay Ivey of Alabama, is the longest-serving female governor in the nation.
+She is currently serving having been first elected in 2018.

 To date, no woman has ever changed parties during her gubernatorial term or has been elected as a third-party member or an independent.